-- (1) The child's name and birth date [Medium-High]; - (2) The child's home address and telephone number [Medium-High]; - (3) Date of the child's admission to the operation [Medium-Low]; - (4) Name and address of parent(s) [Medium-High]; - (5) Telephone numbers at which parent(s) can be reached while the child is in care [Medium]; - (6) Name, address, and telephone number of another responsible individual (friend or relative) who should be contacted in an emergency when the parent cannot be reached [Medium-High]; - (7) Names and telephone numbers of persons other than a parent to whom the child may be released [High]; - (8) Permission for transportation, if provided, including any authorized pick-up and drop-off locations [Low]; - (9) Permission for field trips, if provided [Low]; - (10) Permission for participation in water activities, if provided [Low]; - (11) Name, address, and telephone number of the child's physician or an emergency-care facility [Medium-High]; - (12) Authorization to obtain emergency medical care and to transport the child for emergency medical treatment [Medium-High]; - (13) A statement of the child's special problems or special care needs.
-This includes, but is not limited to, allergies, existing illness, previous serious illness and injuries, hospitalizations during the past 12 months, and any medications prescribed for continuous, long-term use [Medium-High]; - (14) The name and telephone number of the school that a school-age child attends, unless the operation is located at the child's school [Medium]; - (15) Permission for a school-age child to ride a bus, walk to or from school or home, or to be released to the care of a sibling under 18 years old, if applicable [Medium]; and - (16) A completed food allergy emergency plan for the child, if applicable.
+- (1) The child's name and birth date [Medium-High]; - (2) The child's home address and telephone number [Medium-High]; - (3) Date of the child's admission to the operation [Medium-Low]; - (4) Name and address of parent(s) [Medium-High]; - (5) Telephone numbers at which parent(s) can be reached while the child is in care [Medium];

+- (6) Name, address, and telephone number of another responsible individual (friend or relative) who should be contacted in an emergency when the parent cannot be reached [Medium-High]; - (7) Names and telephone numbers of persons other than a parent to whom the child may be released [High]; - (8) Permission for transportation, if provided, including any authorized pick-up and drop-off locations [Low]; - (9) Permission for field trips, if provided [Low]; - (10) Permission for participation in water activities, if provided, including whether the child is able to swim without assistance [Medium]; - (11) Name, address, and telephone number of the child's physician or an emergency-care facility [Medium-High]; - (12) Authorization to obtain emergency medical care and to transport the child for emergency medical treatment [Medium-High]; - (13) A statement of the child's special problems or special care needs, which must include: - (A) Any limitations or restrictions on the child's activities [Medium-High]; - (B) Special care the child requires, including: - (i) Any reasonable accommodations or modifications [Medium-High]; - (ii) Any adaptive equipment provided for the child, including instructions for how to use the equipment [Medium-High]; and - (iii) Symptoms or indications of potential complications related to a physical, cognitive, or mental condition that may warrant prevention or intervention while the child is in care [Medium-High]; and - (C) Any medications prescribed for continuous, long-term use [Medium-High]. - (14) The name and telephone number of the school that a school-age child attends, unless the operation is located at the child's school [Medium]; - (15) Permission for a school-age child to ride a bus, walk to or from school or home, or to be released to the care of a sibling under 18 years old, if applicable [Medium]; and - (16) The child's allergies and a completed food allergy emergency plan for the child, if applicable.
 [Medium-High]

-- The term "Parent" is defined in 40 TAC, Chapter 745, Subchapter A, Precedence and Definitions, which is included in this publication in Appendix I. - Regarding subsections (6) and (7) Licensing expects the parent to list someone other than themselves as an emergency contact and authorized to pick up their child from care.
+- The term "Parent" is defined in 26 TAC, Chapter 745, Subchapter A, Precedence and Definitions, which is included in this publication in Appendix I. - Regarding paragraphs (6) and (7), Licensing expects the parent to list someone other than themselves as an emergency contact and authorized to pick up their child from care.
 If the parent chooses to not designate anyone else they will need to indicate this in writing.

 §744.607.
-Must the child's parent sign the admission information?
+Must the child's parent sign the admission

+information?

-Subchapter C, Record Keeping Division 1, Records of Children September 2010
+Subchapter C, Record Keeping Division 1, Records of Children